andreleon/critical-style-snapshot/README.md

 `<link rel="stylesheet" href="style.css" ../>`
 ```

+### Optimization
-As you might guess, the plugin does not optimize the CSS, meaning every time you capture the CSS for a specific media query, you will (most likely) get some CSS that is already captured for smaller screens double.
-For this I recommend you run all your "above the fold" CSS through some [PostCSS](https://github.com/postcss/postcss) optimizers.
+As you might guess, the plugin does not (yet) optimize the CSS, meaning every time you capture the CSS for a specific media query, you will (most likely) get some CSS that is already captured for smaller screens double.
+For this I recommend you run all your "above the fold" CSS through some CSS optimizers.

 [PostCSS](https://github.com/postcss/postcss)
 >PostCSS is a tool for transforming styles with JS plugins.
 These plugins can lint your CSS, support variables and mixins, transpile future CSS syntax, inline images, and more.